Zainab1998-lmu/Jamming-Detection-Using-SDR-Raspberry-Pi-Setup/README.md

 3. SNR ($dB$)
 4. Edge Frequency ($Hz$)
 <h1>Labeling The classes</h1>
-From Labeling The classes File:
+From "Labeling The classes" File:
 Giving label for each signal types:
 - Clear For Clear Signals.
 - SingleTone For Single Tone Jamming Signals.
 - Sweep For Sweep Jamming Signals.
 - Gaussian For Gaussian Jamming Signals.
 <h1>Training The DT Algorithm</h1>
-From Training th
+From "Training tDecision Tree algorithm" File.
 Training the model with 14,000 distinct samples.
-<h1>Training The DT Algorithm</h1>
+<h1>Decision Tree Validation</h1>
 Validating the model with new dataset, and exporting the classification reports (Precision, Recall, F1 scores) and multi-class heatmapped confusion matrices.